National Guard (El Salvador): First reorganization

 On September 25, 1934, the new Organic Law of the National Guard was promulgated, and on February 3, 1936, came the Regulations for the Implementation of the Basic Law, on the occasion of 24th anniversary of its founding.

 The National Guard, despite being a military body that was part of the Army, as per the Executive Decrees of August 20, 1914 and the March 30, 1935, was attached to the Public Security Branch, reason by which the General Salvador Castaneda Castro, President of the Republic, through Decree No. 32 dated August 16, 1946 ordered to move to the Defense Industry.

 In order to prepare its members for promotion to the next higher level, the Feb.
 19, 1947 was an Extension Course for elements of the Army National Guard, military and civilian professors.
 This empowered to take the respective exams, according to the Law on Promotions and Military Testing Programs, likewise, to select the elements that could enter the Military School, to the Sergeants fit the degree of Army Second Lieutenant.

 In 1950, under the leadership of Director General Jose Mauricio Lopez Escobar, the uniform was changed to dark green and the helmet was changed from khaki cork to a dark green or black American M-1 steel helmet with a liner made of laminated fiber; the shoes and leggings worn with the trousers were also black.
 In 1961, the Czech Mauser was replaced by the M1 carbine, as it did not possess a modern weapon.
 The carbine was replaced eight years in January 1969 by the German 7.62 mm G-3 rifle.

 100 Hour War

 The "Football" War (La guerra del fútbol, in Spanish), also known as the 100-hours War, was a five-day war fought by El Salvador and Honduras in 1969.
 During this conflict, the National Guard, commanded by General José Alberto Medrano, participated in the Northern Theater of Operations (TON), and covered the flanks of the advance carried out by the 1st and 8th Infantry Battalions.
 The National Guard advanced successfully in Morral, El Portillo, Llano Largo, San Marcos Ocotepeque, La Labor, and Plan of Rancho Santa Lucia, and also was charged with defending the "Presa 5 November ".

 In May 1971, the National Guard replaced its old khaki uniform with an olive-green uniform.

+1970s

+On 8 February 1971, agents of the National Guard carried out the public execution of Victoriano Gómez Urrutia, who became the last person to be executed by El Salvador.
+A firing squad shot Gómez Urrutia in a football stadium in San Miguel, executing the sentence for the murders of a woman and her underage daughter committed by Gómez Urrutia in January 1961.